Procedure Guide ·Emergency Vet Visit ·2026

 1When should I take my dog to the emergency vet?

-Go immediately for difficulty breathing, uncontrolled bleeding, suspected poisoning, a distended or bloated abdomen, multiple seizures, collapse or inability to stand, severe trauma (hit by car), straining to urinate with no output, or signs of extreme pain.
-If your dog ate something toxic, call ASPCA Poison Control (888-426-4435) for guidance while heading to the ER.
+Go immediately for difficulty breathing, uncontrolled bleeding, suspected poisoning, bloated abdomen, seizures, collapse, severe trauma, straining to urinate.
+Call ASPCA Poison Control (888-426-4435) while heading to ER.

 2Why are emergency vet visits so expensive?

-Emergency clinics operate 24/7 with full staff, ICU capabilities, and advanced diagnostics ready at all times — overhead is far higher than regular vet offices.
-Emergency cases require intensive, time-sensitive care with multiple simultaneous interventions.
-The convenience of immediate, any-hour access comes with a premium.
+Emergency clinics operate 24/7 with full staff, ICU, and advanced diagnostics ready at all times - overhead far exceeds regular vet offices.
+Emergency cases require intensive, time-sensitive care.
+Immediate, any-hour access comes with a premium.

 3Can I wait until morning instead of going to the emergency vet?

-Some situations can wait — mild limping, small cuts, minor vomiting (once or twice).
-Others cannot — bloat, difficulty breathing, suspected poisoning, seizures, and severe trauma are time-critical.
-When in doubt, call the emergency clinic first.
-They can advise over the phone whether your dog needs immediate care or can wait for a regular vet appointment in the morning.
+Some situations wait - mild limping, small cuts, minor vomiting.
+Others cannot - bloat, difficulty breathing, poisoning, seizures, severe trauma are time-critical.
+Call the emergency clinic first for guidance.

 4What should I bring to an emergency vet visit?

-Bring your dog's medical records (or your vet's contact), a list of current medications, information about what happened (timing, symptoms, potential toxins), and a payment method.
+Bring medical records (or vet contact info), list of current medications, information about what happened (timing, symptoms, toxins), payment method.
 If your dog ate something, bring the packaging.
-Take a photo of any vomit or stool abnormality.
+Take photos of abnormalities.

 5Do emergency vets require payment upfront?

-Most emergency vet clinics require a deposit upfront, typically 50-100% of the estimated cost.
-They usually accept credit cards and may offer payment plans through third-party financing (CareCredit, Scratchpay).
-Unlike regular vets, most emergency clinics do not bill insurance directly — you pay and submit for reimbursement.
-Ask about payment options when you arrive.
+Most require 50-100% deposit upfront.
+Accept credit cards and offer financing (CareCredit, Scratchpay).
+Most don't bill insurance directly - you pay and submit for reimbursement.
+Ask about payment options on arrival.

 6How long will my dog be at the emergency vet?